Brightcoders-Bootcamps/today-i-learned-OwenRamire/README.md

 Fast refresh is a React Native feature that allows us to watch the changes of our project in a second or two.
 This fast refresh works when you edit a module that export React componentes, if  have a module with export that isn't a React component, the fast refresh will re-run both the module and the other modules importing it.
 When fast refresh is running and if you have a syntax error you just need to fix the error and save the file and in a moment you can see the changes and the redbox will disappear

+### Thur 6th, August 2020 *RN.- **Testing***
+It is so important to test our projects because if there are bugs will produce bad user experience.
+We need to test because we can make mistakes and its better that we find the bugs and not the users because we can fix those problems before we realease our app.
+Testing the project help us to understand the codebase, also make automated testing means less time with manual testing.
+To test our apps we can chose differents ways for example:
+- **Static Analysis: **checks our code for errors as we write it
+- **Unit Test: ** cover the smallest part of code, like individual functions or classes
+- **Integration Test: **real individual units are combined and tested together to ensure that their cooperation works as expected.
+- **End-to-End Test (E2E): **verify our app is working as expected on a device